embeddedTS/buildroot-ts/README.md

 ### ts7800v2_defconfig
 * Supports TS-7800-V2 devices
-* Generates a minimal Linux with hardware support (based on 4.4 kernel)
+* Generates a minimal Linux with hardware support
 * Outputs `rootfs.tar.xz` which can be written to any boot device for the platform: USB, eMMC, SATA, NFS, etc.

 Can be built with (See [Using Docker](#using-docker) for how to build in Docker container):